theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

 >MWFHPISMEIUIVZVBEUKTFOUADMUDXAJSGYHLXUSP
 >OSIVVLZMDTLDMCLGZLEGWLPVPWOLNERAINTAESFR

 Pseudoalignment is one approach to this computational “word search”.
-It takes advantage of a trick to speed up performance without loosing accuracy.
+It takes advantage of a trick to speed up performance without losing accuracy.
 Take the second line in our “DNA” word search puzzle:

 >MOBJEYXAZMPMFENZHQKMHHSCZUXUQYEBQONJVYWH

 There is no “D” in this line.
 True, We don’t know that until we read the entire line, but once we realize this line can’t possible be a match without a “D” We can ignore this line.
-Word search puzzles don’t have to be read in just one direction (words might be on diagonals, backwards, etc.), but now consider what happens in the pseudoalignment “word search”.
+Word search puzzles don’t have to be read in just one direction (words might be on diagonals, backwards, etc.), but now consider what happens in the pseudo alignment “word search”.
 In this case we are searching not the entire genome, but linear transcripts:

 >Transcript 1: CUSVFVMAASJFHUTMNCCQMBVXOLBEETYHSRBWOSEY